See common questions and answers below image!

-The property being pledged will belong to a Director of the borrowing company, or to the company itself.
+The property being pledged will belong to a Director of the SME, or to the company itself.

 Who will hold the charge on the property?

-During the loan period, the charge will be held by a Trustee (Watiga Trust) engaged by Funding Societies on behalf of all Investors.
+During the note tenor, the charge will be held by a Trustee (Watiga Trust) engaged by Funding Societies on behalf of all Investors.

 How is it secure?

-The security backing the loans are Singapore based residential and commercial properties owned by the borrower or its Director(s) and Funding Societies only accepts the first charge on the property (through a licensed Trust) for all loans.
+The security backing the notes are Singapore based residential and commercial properties owned by the SME or its Director(s) and Funding Societies only accepts the first charge on the property (through a licensed Trust) for all notes.